cgarciae/NDArray-clibs/README.md

-# Nifty-libs
+# NDArray-clibs

-This package is used internally by [Nifty](https://github.com/nifty-swift/Nifty) to access needed system libraries.
+This package is used internally by [NDArray](https://github.com/cgarciae/NDArray) to access needed system libraries.